elizabeth-poggie/Summer_Research_2020/Preliminary-research.md

 General Efficacy of Behavioural Therapy:
 - Brief cognitive behaviour therapy (6 – 8 hours) via cellular devices relieved panic attacks for most patients and was more effective then longer treatments.
 [2]
 - NICD recommends 14 hours of cognitive behaviour therapy in weekly sessions of 1 – 2 hours to be completed within 4 months.
-[1] Although there is other research that suggests that daily 4?h sessions in week 1, two 2?h sessions in week 2 and one 2?h session in week 3 was just as effective at mediating panic disorders.
+[1] Although there is other research that suggests that daily 4hr sessions in week 1, two 2hr sessions in week 2 and one 2hr session in week 3 was just as effective at mediating panic disorders.
 [7]
-- Although it must be noted that CBT is much less effective for severe cases [4]
+- It must be noted that CBT is much less effective for severe cases [4]

-### Internet’s Role

-NICE recommends “FearFighter” for the management of panic and phobia.

-General efficacy of internet CBT:
-Stress management material confers short?term advantages but is not associated with any long-term improvements on panic severity and related cognitions, negative affect, general wellbeing and end?state functioning.
-[5] Although, this might have more to do with the fact that most patients relapse regardless of remote or in-person treatment.
+### Cognitive Behavioural Therapy Tasks

+Treatment that included interoceptive exposure was more effective at post-treatment in terms of panic frequency, overall severity and functioning, and more effective at six-month follow-up in terms of panic frequency, phobic fears and general anxiety and functioning.
+[6]

 ### Relapse